 DIY tip for Combination Skin

 Among natural facials, you may rub strawberry slices on your skin for 5 to 10 minutes to counter the oiliness.
 When the skin feels dry apply banana mash with honey and keep it for 15 minutes to provide natural moisture.

-Like combination skin normal skin may be difficult to identify.
-It is also rare to find normal skin among adults.
+It is rare to find normal skin among adults.
 Normal skin is actually a well-balanced skin having the right amount of sebum production.
 Therefore, it is not dry or oily.
 It feels soft to touch.
 It may also be sensitivity-proof meaning the skin is not prone to rashes, acne or itchiness or affected by sun sensitivity; although this very rare.

-The pores of a normal skin are tight which gives the skin a healthy, glowing look as well as a smooth and uniform texture.
+Pores of normal skin are tight which gives the skin a healthy, glowing look as well as a smooth and uniform texture.
 Most children have normal skin before hitting puberty.

 Many skin specialists don’t classify sensitive skin into a different category since all skin types are sensitive to a certain degree.
-But there are some individuals whose skin sensitivity actually defines their skin type which means their skin is very sensitive or more sensitive as compared to other skin types.
+But there are some individuals whose skin sensitivity actually defines their skin type which means their skin is more sensitive to certain things like food, pollution etc.

-Most sensitive skin experience rashes, redness and itchiness as a reaction to the thing they are sensitive to.
-These things could be anything like a particular food item or cosmetic products or sun, or any other item that is serious enough to trigger a reaction in the skin.
+People with sensitive skin experience rashes, redness and itchiness as a reaction to the thing they are sensitive to.
+These could be anything like a particular food item or cosmetic products or sun, or any item serious enough to trigger a reaction.